aws/karpenter-provider-aws/website/content/en/v0.19.0/tasks/deprovisioning.md

 example, if a cluster brings up all nodes at once, all the pods on those nodes would fall into the same batching window on expiration.

+- Note that Karpenter does not automatically add jitter to this value.
+If multiple instances are created in a small amount of time, they will expire at very similar times.
+Consider defining a [pod disruption budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to prevent excessive workload disruption.

 - Pods without an ownerRef (also called "controllerless" or "naked" pods) will be evicted during voluntary node disruption, such as expiration or consolidation.
 A pod with the annotation `karpenter.sh/do-not-evict: true` will cause its node to be opted out from voluntary node disruption workflows.

+- Using preferred anti-affinity and topology spreads can reduce the effectiveness of consolidation.
+At node launch, Karpenter attempts to satisfy affinity and topology spread preferences.
+In order to reduce node churn, consolidation must also attempt to satisfy these constraints to avoid immediately consolidating nodes after they launch.
+This means that consolidation may not deprovision nodes in order to avoid violating preferences, even if kube-scheduler can fit the host pods elsewhere.
 {{% /alert %}}

 * **Node deleted**: You could use `kubectl` to manually remove a single Karpenter node: